Athlete’s Foot Treatment in Austin

 Athlete’s foot, or tinea pedis, is a contagious fungus that thrives in warm and moist areas such as locker room floors.
 The fungal infection gets its informal name from a common way infection occurs – sweaty feet in tight-fitting shoes.
 Once infected, the fungus typically begins spreading from between the toes.

 Because the fungus thrives in warm moist environments, it’s best to keep your feet from these situations.
 This means changing socks if they are sweaty, wearing breathable athletic sneakers, and letting shoes dry before wearing them again.
 You should also avoid walking barefoot in locker rooms.

 Athlete’s Foot Cure and Treatment

 It is usually managed through the application of over-the-counter antifungal powders or creams.
 Severe, ongoing infections that don’t respond after two to four weeks of self-care, and frequently recurring incidents, may require further treatment.

 Stronger, prescription antifungal medications may be needed.
 Antibiotics also may be necessary to treat secondary bacterial infections that occur in addition to the fungus (for example, from scratching).
 After examining your particular condition, our Vitalogy Board-Certified Dermatologists will suggest a method of athlete’s foot treatment best suited for your symptoms.

-Vitalogy has nine Austin area locations to assist with athlete’s foot treatment: Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, Pflugerville, San Marcos, and Southwest Austin.
+Vitalogy has eight Austin area locations to assist with athlete’s foot treatment: Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, San Marcos, and Southwest Austin.

 Book an appointment to discuss treatment for angiomas with a Vitalogy provider today.